dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/getting-started.rst

 You may also trust the key once you verified the fingerprint::

-  root# /opt/csw/bin/gpg --homedir=/var/opt/csw/pki --edit-key board@opencsw.org trust
+  root# gpg --homedir=/var/opt/csw/pki --edit-key board@opencsw.org trust

 Now everything is in place for enabling security in ``pkgutil``.
 Edit the ``/etc/opt/csw/pkgutil.conf`` and uncomment the two lines with ``use_gpg`` and ``use_md5`` so they look like this::